doctBrown/tui/README.md

 # tui
-Simple old-school Text User Interface for interaction via uart or telnet (VT100 standard mostly).
+Simple library for creating old-school text user interface for interaction via uart or telnet (VT100 standard mostly).

 # Features
+- as simple as can be;
 - no dependencies;
 - object-oriented approach;
-- no OS needed;
+- no OS needed.

 # Some Screens
 ![](img/tui_demo_0.png)